This 15th-century Renaissance mansion was built for wealthy merchant Filippo Strozzi, one of the Medicis' major political and commercial...

-Renaissance palaces and the flagship stores of Italian fashion houses border Via de' Tornabuoni, the city's most expensive shopping...
+Renaissance palaces and Italian fashion houses border Via de' Tornabuoni, the city's most expensive shopping strip.
+Named after a...

 Chiesa di San Gaetano

-This small cafe is as famous for what it was – an 1815 child, Negroni inventor and hub of Anglo-Florentine sophistication during the...
+This small cafe with 1815 pedigree was the inventor of the Negroni cocktail and hub of Anglo-Florentine sophistication during the...

 Given its exclusive location in Palazzo Tornabuoni, this designer address is naturally ubertrendy – even the table mats are upcycled...

 Via de' Tornabuoni 64r · interesting places nearby